-Services based on need and without regard to income; for some services, clients are requested to contribute towards cost.
+1) Services based on need and without regard to income; for some services, clients are requested to contribute towards cost.
 Any services listed in this table, including those in this column, may be provided to an adult or child who is in immediate and present danger of neglect, abuse or exploitation, without regard to income and at no cost to the client, if the service is available in the county where the client lives, during the first 12 months after Protective Services for Children or Adults is initiated.

-Services available to individuals based on need and without regard to income except when funded with TANF monies transferred to SSBG, in which case the family income must not exceed 200% of the Federal Poverty Level for the size of the family served.
-Excludes eligibility for the transportation component.
-Excludes sterilization as a resource item.
-"In-Home Aide Services for the Blind: Level I-Home Management" is available to clients with income up to but not including 100% of Established Income.
-Services available to caregivers who are less than 60 years of age who are caring for persons 60 years or older, or caregivers who are 60 years or older who are caring for persons 18 years of age or older.
+2) Services available to individuals based on need and without regard to income except when funded with TANF monies transferred to SSBG, in which case the family income must not exceed 200% of the Federal Poverty Level for the size of the family served.

+3) Excludes eligibility for the transportation component.

+4) Excludes sterilization as a resource item.

+5) "In-Home Aide Services for the Blind: Level I-Home Management" is available to clients with income up to but not including 100% of Established Income.

+6) Services available to caregivers who are less than 60 years of age who are caring for persons 18 years of age or older.